repocho/raml-mocker/README.md

     }
 ]
 ```
-If you has [express] and [underscore] or [lodash] in your project.
-You can use a callback like this to create the mocked requests:
+If you have [express] and [underscore] or [lodash] in your project, you can use a callback like this to create the mocked requests:
 ```javascript
 var callback = function (requestsToMock){
     _.each(requestsToMock, function(reqToMock){